illinois/cs340-sp22-infinite-maze-shared/README.md

 - `"extern"` maps to a dictionary where the keys denote integer coordinates separated by `"_"`, and values contain maze data for each additional maze segment at those coordinates.

 The MG does not have to provide a segment for *all* free spaces.
 In this example, `(1, 0)` and `(0, -1)` were also free but the MG did not choose to fill them in.

+## 5.

+### Arbitrary Length Maze Segments

+If all MGs provided the width and height of their generated segments and the offsets of their exits, the middleware can choose an appropriate MG that can squeeze inside constrained space in front of the player if possible.